Washington State Capital Gains Tax: What You Need to Know

 This material was written in collaboration with artificial intelligence (ChatGPT) and derived from sources believed to be correct.

-This information should not be construed as investment, tax, or legal advice.
-This commentary reflects the personal opinions, viewpoints, and analyses of the Stordahl Capital Management, Inc. employees providing such comments and should not be regarded as a description of advisory services provided by Stordahl Capital Management, Inc. or performance returns of any Stordahl Capital Management Inc. Investments client.
+Stordahl Capital Management, Inc is a Registered Investment Adviser.
+This commentary is solely for informational purposes and reflects the personal opinions, viewpoints, and analyses of Stordahl Capital Management, Inc. and should not be regarded as a description of advisory services or performance returns of any SCM Clients.
 The views reflected in the commentary are subject to change at any time without notice.
-Nothing in this piece constitutes investment advice, performance data, or any recommendation that any particular security, portfolio of securities, transaction, or investment strategy is suitable for any specific person.
+Nothing in this piece constitutes investment advice, performance data or any recommendation that any particular security, portfolio of securities, transaction or investment strategy is suitable for any specific person.
 Any mention of a particular security and related performance data is not a recommendation to buy or sell that security.
+Advisory services are only offered to clients or prospective clients where Stordahl Capital Management and its representatives are properly licensed or exempt from licensure.
+No advice may be rendered by Stordahl Capital Management unless a client service agreement is in place.
+Stordahl Capital Management, Inc provides links for your convenience to websites produced by other providers or industry-related material.
 Accessing websites through links directs you away from our website.
 Stordahl Capital Management is not responsible for errors or omissions in the material on third-party websites and does not necessarily approve of or endorse the information provided.
 Users who gain access to third-party websites may be subject to the copyright and other restrictions on use imposed by those providers and assume responsibility and risk from the use of those websites.
 Please note that trading instructions through email, fax, or voicemail will not be taken.
 Your identity and timely retrieval of instructions cannot be guaranteed.
 Stordahl Capital Management, Inc. manages its clients’ accounts using a variety of investment techniques and strategies, which are not necessarily discussed in the commentary.
 Investments in securities involve the risk of loss.
 Past performance is no guarantee of future results.